Elektrobit/crinit/doc/adr/adr-pipe-redirection.md

 ```

 The pipe's path is to be decided entirely by configuration.
 In order for two tasks to be connected they need to point
 to the same path.
-If a task finds no existing pipe at the target, it will create one.
-The created pipe will stay there
+If a task finds no existing named pipe at the target, it will create one.
+The created named pipe will stay there
 until externally deleted.

 #### Pros
 * simple concept
 * least implementation effort required
 * no assumptions of target system structure necessary
-* pipe is easily externally accessible
+* named pipe is easily externally accessible
     - in case we want to send something to a Crinit task from a process not managed by Crinit

 #### Cons
-* no centralized location where all pipes reside
+* no centralized location where all named pipes reside
-* no deletion of pipe files after use suggests a temporary file system
+* no deletion of named pipe files after use suggests a temporary file system
     - But: that is the usual way to do it anyway
 * some organisation work offloaded to system integrator